lenarus/simpleStylishHyprlock/README.md

 ## 💡Installation

-Simply download this repo, and move hyprlock.conf to ~/.config/hypr/ and move scripts anywhere you want(don't forget to change paths)
+Simply download this [release](https://github.com/lenarus/simpleStylishHyprlock/releases)(c++ file will already be compiled), and move hyprlock.conf to ~/.config/hypr/ and move scripts anywhere you want(don't forget to change paths)

 ### 🛠️Tested